kubedb/docs/docs/guides/qdrant/concepts/qdrant.md

 ### spec.tls

-`spec.tls` specifies the TLS/SSL configurations for the Qdrant database.
+`spec.tls` specifies the TLS configurations for the Qdrant database.
 KubeDB uses [cert-manager](https://cert-manager.io/) v1 api to provision and manage TLS certificates.

 The following fields are configurable in the `spec.tls` section: